Are you ready for Medicare’s Annual Enrollment Period? It starts on October 15 and runs until December 7, 2021. Learn more about it here.

 Leslie called me right after I indicated that I was looking for Medicare Supplement Insurance.
 With her help, I even got a better price for my policy.

-I have been using Jim Corn now for over 9 years He has been outstanding to deal with and by now, although I’ve never met him, I feel almost like I’m dealing with a good friend.
-I am more than pleased with his responsiveness, his attention to detail and his care in explaining exactly how things work and reasons.
+I have been using Jim Corn now for over 9 years.
+He has been outstanding to deal with and by now, although I’ve never met him, I feel almost like I’m dealing with a good friend.
+I am more than pleased with his responsiveness, his attention to detail, and his care in explaining exactly how things work.

 Thanks to Mike Montes, the process most definitely was pleasant and easy.